leooo1212/businfo702/week01/week01.md

 ## What is a relational database?
 - All major general purpose DBMSs are based on the so-called [relational data model](https://en.wikipedia.org/wiki/Relational_model).
-It means that all data are stored in a number of named tables (with named columns), such as the following table __Account__:
+It means that all data are stored in a number of named tables (with named columns and keys), such as the following table __Account__:

-accNo | balance | type
+_accNo_ | balance | type
 --- | --- | ---
 11111 | 1234.50 | saving
 22222 | 7654.32 | check